kr2792/Auth0-SAML/README.md

 ## Create Auth0 Tenant
 First sign in or sign up to https://auth0.com/.
-Then create an Auth0 tenant
+Then create an Auth0 tenant that will act as a service provider.

 ![image](https://user-images.githubusercontent.com/18439722/141102820-a6ac381d-7592-4769-ae07-cbb2b2739acb.png)